Chronicle of the Middle East and North Africa

 Saudi Arabia is one of the top migrant destinations worldwide, preceded only by the United States and Germany.
 Most of the migrants in Saudi Arabia are from South and East Asian countries.
 United Nations records show that, between 2005 and 2010, the net number of migrants residing in Saudi Arabia was 1,055,000.

 The total number of migrants recorded from 1950 to 2010 was approximately 6,237,000.
-Reports also indicated that there are 13 million immigrants on the Kingdom’s territory in 2020.
+Reports also indicated that there are 13 million immigrants on the Kingdom’s territory in 2020 and 10.9 million in 2023.

 Many immigrants in the Kingdom of Saudi Arabia explain the high rate of remittances sent by migrant workers to their countries, and Saudi Arabia began implementing programs to localize jobs, including entire sectors that expatriate workers controlled, to reduce unemployment rates and provide job opportunities for Saudi youth.